Staysteady/levelcarry/README.md

 - **Redis Connection Issues**: Ensure Redis is running on the default port (6379)
 - **PDF Parsing Errors**: Check the format of your LME PDFs; they should contain a "Per Day" section
 - **Missing Valuation Data**: Upload LME forward curve PDFs for each metal you want to trade
+- **Synchronization Issues**: If apps seem out of sync, try refreshing the data manually in each app